Roxxik/Hello-BareMetal-Rust/README.md

 4. make

-to get the binary into your bmImage: change IMAGEDIR in the Makefile to match the bin folder where the bmfs.image and the bmfs executables are
+to get the binary into your bmImage: change IMAGEDIR in the Makefile to match the bin folder where the bmfs.image and the bmfs executable are

 make install

+# TODO
+factor the boilerplate out into libBareMetal.rs get to know rust inline assembly to avoid the intermediate C code provide a rust interface in libBareMetal.rs

+start a new repo which can run libstd on BareMetal